xhyrom/discord-datamining/data/blog-posts/clarifying-our-dangerous-and-regulated-goods-policy/content.md

     <div id="heading-5" class="rich-wrapper">
         <div class="blog-post-content w-richtext">
             <h2><strong>Looking Ahead</strong></h2>
             <p>After receiving feedback from our community, we are evaluating the potential for unintended consequences and negative impacts of the age-restricted requirement.
-Our existing guidelines on Dangerous and Regulated Goods remain as stated, however we are assessing how best to support server moderators regarding the age-restricted requirement and to ensure we are not preventing positive online engagement. </p>
+Our existing guidelines on Dangerous and Regulated Goods remain as stated, however we are assessing how best to support server moderators regarding the age-restricted requirement and to ensure we are not preventing positive online engagement.&nbsp;</p>
             <p>We regularly evaluate and assess our policies to ensure Discord remains a safe and welcoming place, and plan to update our Community Guidelines in the coming months.
-We will provide any important updates on this policy then. </p>
+We will provide any important updates on this policy then.&nbsp;</p>
             <p>The full list of content and behaviors not allowed on Discord can be found in our <a href="https://discord.com/guidelines">Community Guidelines</a>.
 Our <a href="https://discord.com/safety">Safety Center</a> and <a href="https://discord.com/category/safety">Policy &amp; Safety Blog</a> are also great resources if you would like to read more about our approach to safety and our policies.</p>
         </div>
     </div>